Jeiwan/uniswapv3-book/content/docs/milestone_6/erc721-overview.md

 ```
 (This example is taken from the [ERC721 documentation on OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/erc721))

-Such JSON file defines: name of a token, description of a collection, link to the image of a token, properties of a
+Such JSON file defines: the name of a token, the description of a collection, the link to the image of a token, properties of a
 token.

-Optionally, we can store JSON metadata files and token images on-chain.
-We don't actually need to store full JSON files
+Alternatively, we may store JSON metadata and token images on-chain.
+This is very expensive of course (saving data on-chain
-for each of the token in a collection because we can simply generate them on-the-fly (when `tokenURI` is called) and
-fill the fields with token-specific data.
-The same is true if we use SVG for token images: we can store an SVG template
-on-chain and generate token-specific SVG when `tokenURI` is called.
-To store JSON and SVG on-chain, we can use the [data URI scheme](https://en.wikipedia.org/wiki/Data_URI_scheme#Syntax)
-(and this is what we'll do!).
+is the most expensive operation in Ethereum), but we can make it cheaper if we store templates.
+All tokens within a collection
+have similar metadata (mostly identical but image links and properties are different for each token) and visuals.
+For the
+latter, we can use SVG, which is an HTML-like format, and HTML is a good templating language.

+When storing JSON metadata and SVG on-chain, the `tokenURI` function, instead of returning a link, would return JSON
+metadata directly, using the [data URI scheme](https://en.wikipedia.org/wiki/Data_URI_scheme#Syntax) to encode it.
+SVG
+images would also be inlined, it won't be necessary making external requests to download token metadata and image.